Malaysia's VS Industry hires PwC Consulting to review labour practices

 VS Industry, a provider of electronics manufacturing services, said the third-party review would be based on 11 indicators of forced labour set out by the International Labour Organization (ILO).

-In December, the Malaysian government charged the firm's rival ATA IMS ATAI.KL, which supplies British high-end home appliance maker Dyson, with four violations of labour law on accommodation for workers.
+In December, Malaysia charged the firm's rival, ATA IMS ATAI.KL, which supplies British high-end home appliance maker Dyson, with four violations of labour law on workers' accommodation.

+ATA had asked for the charges to be dropped, saying any infractions were caused by "challenges presented during the pandemic".

 Dyson had terminated contracts with ATA after an independent audit of its labour practices and accusations by a whistleblower.